Unbreak4ble/app-xbox-live/README.md

 Attention: the token, email and password must be kept secret, do not share or display it to anyone.
 The token is reset every 24 hours.
 Then you will need to obtain another token again after 24 hours.
+Microsoft does not allow spam to generate multiple tokens.
+Just generate 1 token and use it for 24 hours.

 ## Logging in with your token
 ```javascript